solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 docker compose up
 ```

-2. Create some more orders, restart the containers.
-Notice that data is
+2. Create some more orders
+3. Restart the containers.
+Notice that data is now persisted.\
-    now persisted.
-It is now up to the administrators to ensure the
+4. It is now up to the administrators to ensure the database volume is
-    database volume is maintained for the length of the solution.
-If
+    maintained for the length of the solution.
+If this volume is ever
-    this volume is ever deleted, the data will be lost!
+    deleted, the data will be lost!

 ## Save the images to Azure Container Registry (ACR)